Dirac neutrinos and gauged lepton number: Boson Sector

 \subsection{Scalars}

 The scalar potential invariant under the gauge symmetries of the model is given by

-For the sake of simplicity, we consider a scenario of a CP conserved scalar potential, which implies a real mass parameter $\kappa$.
-In that scenario of CP conservation in the scalar potential, the CP even states will not features mixings with the CP odd states, then simplifying the analysis of the scalar mass spectrum.
+For the sake of simplicity, we consider a scenario of a $CP$ conserved scalar potential, which implies a real mass parameter $\kappa$.
+In that scenario of $CP$ conservation in the scalar potential, the $CP$ even states will not features mixings with the $CP$ odd states, then simplifying the analysis of the scalar mass spectrum.

 The scalar doublets can be expanded into components according to

 and the field $\phi$ is written as

 The minimization conditions of the scalar potential yields the following relations: